seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

 Introduction
 ============

-This document seeks to dispel the mystery and confusion surrounding LLVM's `GetElementPtr <LangRef.html#i_getelementptr>`_ (GEP) instruction.
-Questions about the wily GEP instruction are probably the most frequently occurring questions once a developer gets down to coding with LLVM.
+This document seeks to dispel the mystery and confusion surrounding LLVM37's `GetElementPtr <LangRef.html#i_getelementptr>`_ (GEP) instruction.
+Questions about the wily GEP instruction are probably the most frequently occurring questions once a developer gets down to coding with LLVM37.
 Here we lay out the sources of confusion and show that the GEP instruction is really quite simple.

 Address Computation